 Regional Council of Goyder

-Within Regional Council of Goyder, there is a lower proportion of local workers using public transport to get to work than South Australia.
+Within Regional Council of Goyder, the workforce has a similar proportion of Managers and Professionals compared to South Australia.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work